bfhcf/bfhcf.github.io/ministries/mkb.md

 ---
 layout: ministry
 title: Marriage Keepers In Bread
+category-name: logos/ministries
+image: mkb.png
+description: The Marriage Keepers in Bread is the ministry devoted to reaching out to all the married couples in Bread from Heaven Christian Fellowship Church.
+The vision of MKB is for husbands and wives to experience a God-centered, love-filled marriage and for them to be united in their journey to glorify God.
 ---

 If you ask your husband or wife who is their priority, the usual response would